Company Voluntary Arrangement (CVA)

 What is a Company Voluntary Arrangement (CVA)?

-Our aim throughout the CVA process is to take the burden off the directors from the start; we prepare the necessary paperwork and arrange the meetings with creditors.
+Our aim throughout your CVA is to take the burden off you.
+We prepare the necessary paperwork, arrange the meetings with creditors and help you prepare your business for a successful. debt-free future.